Society-for-Internet-Blaseball-Research/sibr.dev/src/pages/blog/basic_linear_modeling.md

 </table>

-They're both just **sight** and **thwack**!
-Perhaps sight helps you draw walks and avoid strikeouts, while thwack makes both less likely.
-My guess is that higher thwack batters put the ball into play more, which would make both these outcomes less frequent.
-Important note, though: The R^2^ for BB/PA is *much lower* than the other fits we've done so far, which suggests that most of the variation is not being captured by our variables.
+They're both just **Sight** and **Thwack**!
+Perhaps Sight helps you draw walks and avoid strikeouts, while Thwack makes both less likely.
+My guess is that higher Thwack batters put the ball into play more, which would make both these outcomes less frequent.
+Important note, though: The R<sup>2</sup> for BB/PA is *much lower* than the other fits we've done so far, which suggests that most of the variation is not being captured by our variables.
 Which makes sense; I'm not considering pitcher attributes at all (I can't, with this dependent variable).

-So what's up with stealth from earlier?
+So what's up with Stealth from earlier?
 Stealth is important for "power"?
 That's weird.
 Let's look at the rates of types of hit relative to total hits, so HR/H, 3B/H, etc:

 <table style="border-collapse:collapse; border:none;">
 <tr>